students-experiments/ride-share-project/README.md

   - It doesn’t let a user login without the right password
   - It lets a logged in user to update their profile
   - It doesn’t let a user login while already logged in
+  - It checks if a Rider is still in a ride or not
+  - It checks if a Driver is still available for requests

 * Account Logout
   - It lets a user logout
   - It doesn’t let you logout if you aren’t logged in
-  - It saves the user’s data in the database
+  - It checks if the user's current status reflects properly in the database
 * Transit (user or driver)
   - It checks if the user (or driver) is in transit upon login
   - It checks if the user (or driver) is in transit once a match is made